Relightable Neural Actor with Intrinsic Decomposition and Pose Control: Method

 Nonetheless, by assuming a material representation that does not depend on the skeletal pose, we still have to cope with intrinsic mesh registration errors.
-It is important to mention that, as illustrated in \cref{fig:method}, the human mesh provides guidance to the density field, but also provides the mapping from surface to the UV map.
 Such registration errors could cause blurry results or artifacts in the final renderings.
 To cope with this problem, we propose a corrective term to the UV mapping, which is predicted by the UVDeltaNet, as shown in \cref{fig:method}.
-The UVDeltaNet is an MLP that takes as input the local coordinates $(u,v,h)$ for each point on the ray and the sampled texture features $\psi$, and outputs a corrective UV term $\mathbf{\epsilon}=(u^\prime, v^\prime)$.
+The UVDeltaNet is an MLP that takes as input the local coordinates $(u,v,h)$ for each point on the ray and the sampled texture features $\psi$, and outputs a corrective term $\mathbf{\epsilon}=(u^\prime, v^\prime)$.
+The texture features are necessary to provide additional information, since the local coordinates alone cannot account for deviations in the mesh registration.

 Initially, UVDeltaNet is frozen and outputs zeros.
 After the initial convergence of $\mathbf{A}$ and $\mathbf{B}$, UVDeltaNet is indirectly supervised by the rendering loss and regularized with:

 which minimizes the magnitude of the deformation and encourages its spatial gradient to be sparse, i.e., it makes the UV deformation spatially coherent.